ajcvickers/ajcvickers.github.io/_posts/2016-11-09-ef-core-1-1-metadata-overview.md

 ---
-layout: post
+layout: default
-title: EF Core 1.1 metadata overview
+title: "EF Core 1.1 metadata overview"
 date: 2016-11-09 15:50
+day: 9th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [EF Core, EF Core Provider, Entity Framework, Metadata]
+permalink: 2016/11/09/ef-core-1-1-metadata-overview/
 ---

+# EF Core 1.1
+# Metadata overview

 This post provides a high-level overview of metadata structure and APIs in EF Core 1.1.
 It covers the core metadata interfaces and shows how they are extended with particular focus on provider extensions.